 You may have to dig a bit deeper into your pockets for these basics, but after you taste them, you'll agree that paying more is worth the extra flavor they deliver.

 A good stock: Use stock (or broth) in salad dressings in place of some of the oil, to cook vegetables for more flavor, to start a homemade soup, or in place of butter or oil when a recipe says to saute in oil.
 Store extra> stocks (or broths) frozen in an ice cube tray to punch out.
 2 tablespoons whenever needed.
-You also can buy cannedcookware lose weight broth.
+You also can buy canned broth.
 We think low-sodium chicken broth has the best flavor.
 For beef or fish, try stock base.
 They're super concentrated, and you must add water to them before use.
 Look for them in gourmet shops.
 They're pricey but worth it.

 A selection of vinegars: Sherry, rice, raspberry, wine, and balsamic vinegar are all milder than acidic white or cider vinegar.
 To make a lowfat vinaigrette, you must cut back on oil as you do when you cook low-cal.
 But oil helps tame the punch of vinegar's acid, making the dressing taste mellower.
 Therefore, you need a milder vinegar.
 Also consider using vinegar to saute chicken breasts, or add a splash instead of fattening butter or cream sauces.